dantapia17/dantapia17/README.md

 # 👋 Hi, I’m Daniel Tapia

-**Skilled in SQL, Excel, Tableau, Power BI, and ERP systems, I specialize in transforming revenue, billing, payments, and operations data into actionable insights that strengthen compliance, improve efficiency, and drive sustainable growth.**
+I’m a data-driven professional with expertise in **SQL, Excel, Tableau, Power BI, and ERP systems**.
+I specialize in turning **billing, payments, and revenue operations data** into actionable insights that improve compliance, efficiency, and growth.

 Featured projects below 👇
 ---